aws-solutions-library-samples/Guidance-for-Authentication-with-Digital-Wallets-on-AWS/dapp/README.md

 This folder contains the code for a decentralized application (dApp) which is a standard single page application (SPA) built using ReactJS, NextJS and TailwindCSS.

 It's called a dApp because it connects to the Ethereum blockchain and allows direct interaction with it.
-In our example we will not interact with Ethereum directly but use Web3 providers APIs such as [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/).
+In our example we will not interact with Ethereum directly though, instead we will use Web3 providers such as [Alchemy](https://www.alchemy.com/) and [Moralis](https://moralis.io/).
+They provide standard HTTP APIs to interact with the blockchain.

-Any users can do a NFT collection lookup even anonymous users.
+Any users of the dApp can lookup any NFT collections, even anonymous users.
 All other operations requires the user to be authenticated.

-Authentication is done using a [custom authentication challenge](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-challenge.html) orchestrated by a series of Amazon Cognito User Pool Lambda triggers.
+Authentication is done using Amazon Cognito User Pool [custom authentication challenge](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-challenge.html) orchestrated by a serie [Lambda Triggers](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools-working-with-aws-lambda-triggers.html).

 The challenge consists of asking the users to sign a random message using their crypto wallet private key.
 If the signature is valid, Amazon Cognito will create a new identity in the Cognito User Pool and will return a token.